What Is Heart Disease?

 Coronary artery disease (CAD) occurs when plaque, a sticky substance, narrows or partially obstructs coronary arteries (like sticky material stopping up a straw) and can result in reduced blood flow.
 This reduced blood flow may cause chest pain (angina), a warning sign of potential heart problems such as a heart attack.
 Plaque may also trap small blood clots, completely blocking a coronary artery suddenly, resulting in a heart attack.

 How Plaque, Blood Clots can Cause Heart Attack

 Plaque can occur in coronary and other arteries (for example, carotid arteries).
 Some plaque may be hard or firm on the outside, but soft and mushy or sticky on the inside.
-If the hard shell-like area cracks open, blood components like platelets and small blood clots form a large clot and effectively block blood flow through the artery.
-The heart tissue downstream from the clot then suffers from lack of blood and becomes damaged or dies.
+If the hard, shell-like area cracks open, blood components like platelets and small blood clots can form a large clot and effectively block blood flow through the artery.
+The heart tissue downstream from the clot then suffers from lack of blood and can become damaged or die.

 Heart Attack Symptoms?
 Call 9-1-1

 If you or an individual develop symptoms of a heart attack, do not delay getting medical help.
 Call 911 or have someone call for you.
 Do not drive yourself or others to a hospital as 911 emergency medical services (EMS) personnel can begin basic treatment immediately.
 Delaying care can result in increased heart damage or death.
 The sooner heart attack symptoms are identified, the sooner the patient can be treated, maximizing the chance of a good outcome.